Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           served as an executive board member for many years. "
         image: /assets/bill-hatcher.jpg
         alt_text: Bill Hatcher
-      - name: John McCutcheon
-        title: Local Executive Board
-        text: >
-          JOHN MCCUTCHEON is a nearly-50-year veteran of the US folk music scene.
-A songwriter, composer, multi-instrumentalist, author, actor, an international touring artist, and long-time labor activist.
-His is a recording artist with over 40 albums to his credit, including 6 Grammy award nominations.
-His song “Christmas in the Trenches was named “one of the 100 essential folksongs” by Folk Alley.
-He is a much-in demand workshop leader and is considered one of the world masters of the hammer dulcimer.
-He has an extensive collection of field recordings from around the world in the Archive of American Folksong in the American Folklife Center in the Library of Congress.

-          McCutcheon was one of the co-founders of AFM Local 1000 and served as its president for fifteen years.
-He is a 2-term Local Executive Board member of 148-462 and serves on its Organizing Task Force, Fair Trade Music Committee and Solidarity Team.

-          He is a resident of Smoke Rise, GA where he lives with his wife, author Carmen Agra Deedy and is the doting grandfather of five.
-        image: /assets/john-mccutcheon.jpg
-        alt_text: John McCutcheon
       - name: Eric Ferguson
         title: Local Executive Board
         text: "ERIC FERGUSON is an AFM life member and previously a member of Actor’s